JulianBirch/arianna/README.md

 # arianna

-This is a Clojure data validation library.
+Arianna is a Clojure data validation library.
 Specifically, it's a fork of Stuart Sierra's excellent [validate](https://github.com/stuartsierra/validate) library.
 That said, I'm not averse to ripping off code and good ideas from other validation libraries including [Validateur](https://github.com/michaelklishin/validateur) and [libnoir](https://github.com/noir-clojure/lib-noir).

 **ALPHA code:** Even with ripping off Stuart Sierra's design, this is a young library.
 Pretty much the entire API is subject to change without warning in subsequent 0.x releases.